Amicia-Dev/Gemini-Be-Gone/README.md

+License: Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)

 # Gemini-Be-Gone

-Hides the 'gemini AI Overview' at the top of Google search results.
+Browser extension which hides the 'gemini AI Overview' at the top of Google search results.